Brady, Pats stroll past banged-up Colts

 Indianapolis tight ends Eric Ebron and Erik Swoope scored from 14 and 13 yards, respectively, in the second half.
 The latter was set up by an interception that went off Gronkowski’s hands, 2 1/2 minutes after Patriots wideout Chris Hogan dropped a throw that was picked.

-Ebron tacked on a 1-yard TD catch with 1:11 left for the final margin.
+Ebron (nine catches, 105 yards, two TDs) tacked on a 1-yard TD catch with 1:11 left for the final margin.

 —Field Level Media

-Note: EditorsNote: Corrected James White’s receptions total to 10; added Ebron’s receiving stats in last line